suetarazi/Lab-LINQ/README.md

 # Lab-LINQ

-Lab01-Exception-Handling

-Author: Harry Potter
+Author: Sue Tarazi

-Description
+## Description

-[Tell me about your application, should be about a paragraph] This is a C# console application that will ask a user several questions about me, the developer.
-There are multiple question types ranging from inputting a number to True or False.
-At the end of the game the user receives their total score.
+This is a C# console application that pulls in data about New York City that resides in an external JSON file.
+The file is first 1. connected to the C# application.
+Then employing the tools of Newtonsoft, the JSON file is deserialized and converted into classes in C#.
+Finally, the following queries are run on the data using LINQ:

+1. Output all of the neighborhoods in this data list (Final Total: 147 neighborhoods)
+1. Filter out all the neighborhoods that do not have any names (Final Total: 143)
+1. Remove the duplicates (Final Total: 39 neighborho#ds1.
+Rewrite the queries from above and consolidate all into one single query.
+1. Rewrite at least one of these questions only using the opposing method

 Getting Started
 Clone this repository to your local machine.

-$ git clone [repo clone url here]
+$ git clone []
 To run the program from Visual Studio:
 Select File -> Open -> Project/Solution